Creatiwity/witycms-doc/teams.md

 # Teams

-Team application offers the possibility to create profile with personal information.
+Team application offers the possibility to create some profiles with personal information about your team.

 ## List